 photo courtesy of Julie Cullip

 For most people the organisation of a funeral is not an easy thing as they are not only upsetting to the family members but happen at short notice.
 Acoustic Jass are happy to deal with either or both family members or the funeral director during the band hire process.
 This jazz band has performed at over one hundred funerals so their experience enables them to offer suggestions that helps the funeral run smoothly

 Many people have been inspired to have a jazz funeral after watching the James Bond film "Live and Let Die" where a funeral procession appears with the Jazz Band playing the spiritual "Just A Closer Walk With Thee" as a dirge, there is a fatal stabbing and they carried the body off to "Joe Avery's Piece" an up tempo parade tune.
-This Jazz Funeral Band has been asked to recreate this "but without the stabbing".
+This Jazz Band has been asked to recreate this "but without the stabbing".

 Jazz Band at a Funeral in Ashburton Devon